 - Impedance – usually specified as a minimum value at a given frequency.

-- Current – the inductor windings and core material should be physically capable of supporting the current.
+- Current – the inductor windings and core material should be physically capable of supporting the power.

 It is best practice to consider EMI and conducted emissions along with radiated emissions at the design stage.
 Pre-compliance testing at the product development stage can highlight these types of issues at an early stage.
 This, in turn, can help mitigate future issues.
 And result in an overall better product whilst reducing the overall product development cost.
 We also offer LISN calibration services including Impedance, Phase and VDF/LISN factor calibrations in the range of 9kHz to 30MHz.